Ganta09/CuNES---C-Nes-Emulator/README.md

 # CuNES

 CuNES is a work-in-progress NES emulator written in C# with a Raylib frontend.
-It currently supports loading `.nes` ROMs, rendering video, handling controller input, and generating APU audio (funky but working).
+It currently supports loading `.nes` ROMs, rendering video, handling controllers input, and generating APU audio.

 ## Download Release